FreeCAD/FPA/handbook/process/bookkeeping/GrantsContractsVAT.md

 ## What is a Contract?
 For our purposes, a contract is a legal agreement between the FPA and a supplier that commits the supplier to provide specific deliverables.
 Contracts may involve penalties for non-performance.
-Contracts may also include a "time is of the essence" that requires the parties to fulfill their obligations on time.
+Contracts MAY also include a "time is of the essence" clause that requires the parties to fulfill their obligations on time.

 ## What is VAT?